-Although we take all of the anti-virus precautions that any other major organisation should do, there are some vulnerabilities that technology alone cannot fully avoid.
+Although we take all of the cyber security precautions that any other major organisation should do, there are some vulnerabilities that technology alone cannot fully avoid, and example of which, is social engineering.
 It is important that you are aware of how to minimise the risks to you, your contacts, and the University.

-Details of scam emails sent to students or staff
+Details of scam email or telephone calls to students or staff

 Payroll self-service spoof email

-Example phishing email sent to some Universities (details changed) to access the payroll self-service section of university internal websites, in order to divert monthly staff pay:
+Example phishing email sent to some Universities to access the payroll self-service section of university internal websites, in order to divert monthly staff pay.

 Subject: Your Salary Raise Documents